 John Siddle, from Lincolnshire Road Safety Partnership, said: "We believe that there are a lot of people out there that know of a neighbour, friend or relative that does this habitually.

-"We want to make sure that those people are stopped."'Very new idea'
+"We want to make sure that those people are stopped."

 People should text the word "DRINK" to 80800 with details of the vehicle, and when and where the person will be drinking.
 The driver's name is not necessary.

 "If somebody knows of somebody that's always down the pub on a Thursday night, and always drives their car home, and nothing seems to be getting done about it, then that text service is for that," said Mr Siddle.

 Police will then use the information to catch people driving while they are drunk.